k-nizy/Go-kigali/kigali-go/TEST_AUTH.md

 ## Backend Status: ✅ WORKING

-Backend is running at: http://localhost:5000
+The Backend is running at: http://localhost:5000

 ### Test 1: User Registration ✅